Biofuel: Overview, Definition, Types, Process, Examples, and Limitations

 • bio methanol

-Advantages Of Biofuel
+Advantages of Biofuel

-• Promotes a population that is healthier.
+• Promotes a healthier population.

 • It contributes to keeping the environment cleaner.